New Definition of Home Exhibit

 The old suitcase hidden under a bed at home, and opened after 50 years, revealed photographs … were they deliberately saved or simply forgotten?
 Our history, recorded in printed images, is so easily lost after only three generations.

-Murmurations (2025) Double exposure film printed on canvas, embellished with copper wire and thread
+(left to right) CU (2025) Vintage photobooth photographs printed on canvas, embellished with copper wire and thread.
+Murmurations (2025) Double exposure film printed on canvas, embellished with copper wire and thread.

 Jamie Germaine